 Code ref.
 Key Characteristics Reasoning and influences AT/VS 01 Density 35 - 40 dph Reflects proximity to services & public transport network AT/VS 02 Built form Distinctly linear Complements terraced built form found in the centre of Edenfield AT/VS 03 Massing Semi detached, detached and terraces Housing areas which sit internally to the central housing parcel, in less sensitive locations, have potential to be delivered at higher densities which can be achieved by incorporating terraces which are typical of the area.
 AT/VS 04 Height 2 storey, up to 10% 2.5 storey where appropriateness can be demonstrated Housing will be situated on land at a lower level than Market Street.
 Appropriately located 2.5 storey development can add interest to the roofscape and street scene at this central village location.
 AT/VS 05 Building line /set back Strong building line with variation in set back used to vary frontage and side parking arrangements A strong block structure will complement the character of nearby Market Street and will enable a variety of parking solutions.
-AT/VS 06 Building material Red brick and render - combination of uniform effect and varied tone bricks.
-Grey roofing (slate and/or high quality modern equivalent).
+AT/VS 06 Building material Red brick and render (combination of uniform effect and varied tone brick), and both natural and reconstituted stone.
+Grey roofing (slate and high quality modern equivalent).
 The area will be less visually prominent in the wider landscape resulting in increased potential to use varied building materials, drawing inspiration from post-1930's development in the southern part of Edenfield.
 This will add interest and variety to the wider development.
-AT/VS 07 Front boundary treatments Hedgerows, shrub planting, grass, red brick masonry and stone/reconsituted stone walls, railings.
+AT/VS 07 Boundary treatments Hedgerows, shrub planting, grass, red brick masonry and natural stone/reconsituted stone walls, railings.
 To provide consistency with building materials and allow greater perception of change in character through the central land parcel.
-AT/VS 08 Key views to be considered Quality of views to and from recreation ground Ensure development provides a characterful and attractive elevation to the interface with Edenfield Recreation ground.
+AT/VS 08 Key (glimpsed) views to be maintained Quality of views to and from recreation ground.
+Views to Peel Tower, Emmanuel Church and Edenfield Parish Church from within the development.
+Ensure development provides a characterful and attractive elevation to the interface with Edenfield Recreation ground.